rednafi/link-patrol/README.md

 link-patrol -f examples/sample_1.md -t 2s
 ```

-By default it'll exit with a non-zero code if any of URLs is invalid or unreachable.
+By default it'll exit with a non-zero code if any of the URLs is invalid or unreachable.
 Here's
 how the output looks:

 ```txt